renniek/patch-seq/README.md

 _Be sure to check the species of your sequencing data to ensure that you are aligning to the correct reference genome._ If you align incorrectly, your percent of mapped reads in QC reports will be very low (<10%).

+If you used fastp to trim reads based on some issue (e.g., adaptor contamination), make sure to run on your